-While the majority of issuances come from North America and Europe, Project Bonds have been issued from emerging markets such Peru, India, and Chile to finance transmission lines.
+While the majority of Transmission Line Project Bonds have been issued from North America and Europe, transactions have been issued from emerging markets such as Peru, India, and Chile.
 Notably, issuances in emerging markets have been mostly related to overhead lines, and some have been in local currency - demonstrating that liquidity is available for transmission companies, both in international capital markets and in local capital markets.

 Transmission lines financed with Project Bonds in emerging markets have oftentimes been anchored in country's public policy plans to expand their electricity grid's reach and to reduce transmission-related system losses - and thus are deemed to be highly-strategic assets.
-For example, approximately US\$1.1Bn investment grade Project Bonds have been issued in Brazil, Chile and Peru based on public concession frameworks under availability payments mechanisms.
+For example, approximately \$1.6BN investment grade Project Bonds have been issued from Brazil, Chile and Peru based on public concession frameworks under availability payments mechanisms.

+Case Study: Transmission Line Project Bond in Latin America ABY Transmisión Sur

 Summary Terms & Conditions

-Description: Three sequential overhead transmission and related substations along 883km of southern and central Peru
+Description: Three sequential overhead transmission lines and related substations along 883km of southern and central Peru

 Issuer: ABY Transmision Sur S.A.(fka.
 Abengoa Transmision Sur S.A.)

 Issuance Date: April 2014

 Legal Maturity: 2043

 Sponsor(s): Atlantica Yield

 Format: 144 A / Reg S

-Issuance Amount: US\$432MM
+Issuance Amount: \$432MM

 Use of Proceeds: Refinance the construction credit facilities

 Status: Operating

-Ratings: 'BBB-' by S&P and Fitch, at closing; recently- upgraded to 'BBB' due to better-than- expected performance
+Ratings: 'BBB-' by S&P and Fitch, at closing; recently-upgraded to 'BBB' due to better- than-expected performance

 Min./Avg.
 DSCR: 1.28x / 1.35x

 Pricing: 6.875%

-The issuance was the largest single-asset Transmission Line Project Bond in Latin America.
+The issuance was at the time the largest single-asset Transmission Line Project Bond in Latin America.
 At the time of its issuance, it had also been the longest transmission line offering in the region, with a 29-year tenor due to its underlying 30-year concession agreement.